Texting While Driving Now Illegal

 Personally, I think texting while driving is a bit dangerous, though a quick glance to read an incoming text in Seattle’s typical stop-and-go traffic is not a big deal (no worse then loading in a new cd, checking a map, a crying back-seat baby, or a talkative passenger).

-I feel the hands-free law is probably over the line.
+I feel the hands-free law is probably over the line, to have a better understanding about the legal implications you might want to check with an expert like Bob Bratt.
 True, it is safer, but I believe the ability to drive while on the cell phone is up to the drivers ability then anything else.
 If we want to we want to create blanket laws for all drivers, they might as well outlaw drinking coffee, listening to the radio, talking to a passenger, doing make-up (actually, this one should be a law), picking noses, and reading billboards or bumper stickers while driving.

 Leave a Reply